 “More recently”, she says, “marketers have been able to use dynamic content, which means instead of setting up individual campaigns, and trying to route prospects into the optimal one, you can create ONE campaign, ONE email, and ONE landing page – all of which display differently depending on who is on the receiving end.”

-Ann Gynn, editor of the CMI blog, shares some tips to get personalization right in content marketing.
+Ann Gynn, the editor of the CMI blog, shares some tips to get personalization right in content marketing.
 According to her (and some content professionals featured in the piece), content marketers should:

 - Systematically gather data on individuals.
-It requires quite an effort but entirely possible with content and technology
+It requires quite an effort but is entirely possible with content and technology

 - Track their audience’s content preferences and personalize further communication based on this information

 - Balance their personalization efforts with caution to avoid going overboard

 - Ensure their content meets the information needs of customers.
 These include answering questions they may have about your product and how to use it, reviews and opinions of actual product users, etc.